Gavin Sheets Player Props: White Sox vs. Mariners

-On Friday, Gavin Sheets (.200 on-base percentage in past 10 games, 100 points below season-long percentage) and the Chicago White Sox face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 10:10 PM ET.
+Gavin Sheets, with a slugging percentage of .280 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox against the Seattle Mariners, with Logan Gilbert on the hill, June 17 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Dodgers.
+He notched a home run while going 2-for-3 in his last game against the Mariners.

 Gavin Sheets Game Info & Props vs. the Mariners